cjgronlund/project-rome/project-rome-docs/user-activities/android/how-to-guides/user-activities-android.md

 ## Initialize a User Activity channel

 To implement User Activity features in your app, you will first need to initialize the user activity feed by creating a **UserActivityChannel**.
-You should treat this like the Platform initialization step in the [Getting started guide](getting-started-rome-android.md): it should be checked and possibly re-done whenever the app comes to the foreground (but not before Platform initialization).
+You should treat this like the Platform initialization step above: it should be checked and possibly redone whenever the app comes to the foreground (but not before Platform initialization).

 Note that you will need a signed-in user account.
-This guide will use the `mSignInHelper` instance created in the Getting started guide.
-You will also need your cross-platform app ID, which was retrieved through the Microsoft Developer Dashboard registration in the [Hosting guide](hosting-android.md).
+This guide will use the `mSignInHelper` instance created in steps above.
+You will also need your cross-platform app ID, which was retrieved through the Microsoft Developer Dashboard registration.

 The following methods initialize a **UserActivityChannel**.